PaulStovell/OctoDB/README.md

  - Benefit from the automatic history tracking and distributed nature of Git
  - Are only being used by one application

 Obviously, this means that OctoDB isn't a good solution for many scenarios.
-You wouldn't process transactions with it, or store customers in it.
+You wouldn't process transactions with it, or store customers for an e-commerce solution in it.

 You might, however, use it to store configuration data for a build server, or configuration settings for a financial model.
 OctoDB is a great choice when you'd otherwise just keep all the data you need in memory forever, except for the annoying need to persist and audit changes.

+If you've ever thought "Git would be a great store for this kind of information" but not wanted to litter your code with file system references, then OctoDB is a good wrapper.

 ### Sessions